jinhyunpark2459/jinhyunpark2459.github.io/_projects/single_pendulum.md

 Again, we can use MATLAB to do all of the heavy lifting for us.
 Same as before, we can take the two equations and solve for $$\ddot{\theta}$$ and $$\ddot{\phi}$$ using the `solve` function.
 Then store $$\ddot{\theta}$$, $$\ddot{\phi}$$, $$\dot{\theta}$$, $$\dot{\phi}$$ into a vector, turn it into a MATLAB function and pass it to `ode45` to solve for the motion of the pendulum.

+I was able to confirm that the equations of motion obtained using the Lagrange method matched the ones I obtained using the Newton-Euler method.
+As a result, the animation rendered using the Lagrange method was identical to the one rendered using the Newton-Euler method.

 ### Tips for Animating the Solution
+To animate the solution, I wrote a function that creates a cylindrical patch object at the desired orientation $$(\theta$$,$$\phi$$).
+This function takes five arguments: (1) Starting point of the cylinder, (2) radius of the cylinder, (3) length of the cylinder (4) $$\theta$$, and (5) $$\phi$$.
+My advice is to first create the cylinder using the `cylinder` function (which basically generates a matrix containing the surface points of the cylinder), rotate it by the two angles $$\theta$$ and $$\phi$$, then turn it into a patch object using the `patch` function.
+You may want to consider writing a separate function for rotating the surface points of the cylinder.
+This will involve using the <a href="https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula">Rodrigues' rotation formula</a>.